hilbix/tinolib/README.md

-      git checkout master               # if everything is fine switch to master git ff tmp-merge                  # fast-forward the master to the work branch git branch -d tmp-merge           # drop this merger again git checkout fake-merge           # now switch to this branch here git fake-merge -a -c master       # see above git fake-merge -a -c $DEV
+      git checkout master               # if everything is fine switch to master git ff tmp-merge                  # fast-forward the master to the work branch git branch -d tmp-merge           # drop this merger again git checkout fully-merged         # now switch to this branch here git fake-merge -a -c master       # see above git fake-merge -a -c $DEV
       git fake-merge -a -c master